Your legal rights & responsibilities

 A non-immigrant arrested for committing crimes and proven guilty for breaking laws can be subject to deportation, but only after a court finds you guilty and an immigration judge rules.

 If you are arrested in the U.S. you have the right to call your consulate or to have the police inform your consulate of your arrest.
 Your consul might assist you in finding a lawyer or offer other help, such as contacting your family.
 You also have the right to refuse help from your consulate.

 Information adapted from Association Civil Lawyers Union (ACLU)

-For more information on your legal rights under the U.S. Consitutions, please refer to Know Your Rights.
+For more information on your legal rights under the U.S. Constitutions, please refer to Know Your Rights (PDF).